What is OAuth 2 sync?

 - Step 1.
 An Admin user will need to register the LibCal app with Microsoft for your organization.
 You may want to ask the appropriate IT staff member do this, though it may not be required for your organization.

-- Registering an app is what allows you to enable syncing for your LibCal system.
+- Registering an app is what allows you to activate syncing for your LibCal system.

-- The LibCal app requires only the Calendar.ReadWrite and User.Read permissions to be granted (offline access will need to be enabled).
-No other account permissions are needed by LibCal.
+- The LibCal app requires only the Calendar.ReadWrite and User.Read permissions to be granted (offline access will need to be granted).

 - The person registering the app can user either their organizational Exchange/Office 365 account, or a personal Outlook/Microsoft account.

 - Step 2.
-Once the app has been registered, a LibCal admin will need to enter the Application ID and Application Secret (provided during the registration process) in your LibCal integration settings.
+Once the app has been registered, a LibCal admin will need to enter the Application ID and Client Secret Value (provided during the registration process) in your LibCal integration settings.

 - Please note: it may take a few minutes after the app is registered before LibCal will be able to communicate with it.

 - Step 3.
-After the integration has been set up and enabled, you can then enable syncing for Appointments and/or Spaces.
+After the integration has been set up and activated, you can then turn on syncing for Appointments and/or Spaces.

-Before you can enable Outlook calendar sync via OAuth 2 for your LibCal system, you must first register the LibCal app for your organization.
+Before you can activate Outlook calendar sync via OAuth 2 for your LibCal system, you must first register the LibCal app for your organization.
 Although you may prefer to ask a member of your IT staff to do this step, it is not required.
-Once the app has been registered, you will receive a unique Application ID and Application Secret, which LibCal needs in order for OAuth 2 sync to work.
+Once the app has been registered, you will receive a unique Application ID and Client Secret Value, which LibCal needs in order for OAuth 2 sync to work.
 This step only needs to be done once.

 The first part of this step is to obtain your system's Redirect URL.
 A LibCal admin will need to do this part.